grumpfou/RFigure/README.md

 ### Example using a magic function in Jupyter notebooks (IPython)
 A Jupyter magic function exists to automatically save figures from Jupyter notebooks.
-It is available in the RFigure.RFigureMagics script.
+It is available in the RFigure.RFigureMagics module.

 To import the magic in the Jupyter notebook, use:
 ```